Nauhcnay/A-Benchmark-for-Rough-Sketch-Cleanup/README.md

 # A Benchmark for Rough Sketch Cleanup

-This is the code repository associated with the paper <a href="https://cragl.cs.gmu.edu/sketchbench/">*A Benchmark for Rough Sketch Cleanup* by Chuan Yan, David Vanderhaeghe, and Yotam Gingold from SIGGRAPH Asia 2020.</a>
+This is the code repository associated with the paper <a href="https://cragl.cs.gmu.edu/sketchbench/">*A Benchmark for Rough Sketch Cleanup*</a> by Chuan Yan, David Vanderhaeghe, and Yotam Gingold from SIGGRAPH Asia 2020.

 This code computes the metrics described in the paper and generates the benchmark website to compare the output of various sketch cleanup algorithms.